irfan1108/KR16-submission-folder/README.md

 To run in the laberatory you need to start ROS core in one terminal window with -roscore

-In another you need to run start_robot.launch with -roslaunch kuka_kr16_support start_robot.launch sim:=false
+In another you need to run start_robot.launch with -roslaunch kuka_kr16_support start_robot.launch sim:=false (if sim:=true then you are not connected to the robot is sim:=false then you are connected)

 To run the code open up another terminal window and run the code teleop.py